 “Refined as it may be,” says Weisman, “the house seemed intended for a low-key decor.
 Ali and Melissa wanted a hit of glamour, but we had to add it carefully to work in the context of the architecture.
 We then layered the materials to create a sense of luxury with some drama.”

 To that end, the designers deployed items from their own furniture collection.
 Fisher is also an artist—his work includes tapestries coated in gold leaf and sculptures made of gilded steel—and he brings a playful elegance to the firm’s furnishings, which are made by Mexican artisans.
 A pair of grand chandeliers, with five tiers of gilded fringe, like a flapper’s dress, hang in the Partovis’ dining room; a writing desk in the master bedroom has sculpted bronze legs and a top covered in paper that’s made from ficus bark.
 Fisher Weisman also custom-designed a number of pieces, including a cabinet in the foyer that suggests North African architecture.
-Unbeknownst to most guests, the mirror over the cabinet is two-way and reflects outward from a secret room adjacent to the children’s playroom.
-“During parties the kids can sneak in there through a hinged bookcase and pull aside a red velvet curtain to watch everyone in secret,” Weisman says.

 The beehive lattice that covers the glass is a playful complement to the cabinet’s nearest neighbor, a multifaceted sculpture by Antony Gormley of a person doing a headstand.
 The Partovis are drawn to art that wavers between the figurative and the abstract; in the broad pink daubs that make up the foyer’s large painting, as in other works throughout the house, you can make out elements of the body.
 “We like art where you can still see something human in it,” says Ali.